-As show in table 12, 60% percent of both Thai and Foreign tourists were female.
+60% percent of both Thai and Foreign tourists were female.
 80% of Foreign Tourists were older than 40 compared to 13.3% of Thai Tourists.
 13.3% of Thai students compared to 16.4% of foreign students had lower than an undergraduate education.
 Seventy-six percent of foreign tourists visited PMW temple for the first time compared to 73.3% of Thai tourists while 86.7 percent of foreign tourists had used a mobile application for travel compared to 36.7% of Thai tourists.